RedoySQA/Github-Search-Automation-With-Cucumber/README.md

 # Github-Search-Automation-With-Cucumber
-  I have created a this project for automating Github Search feature and about page navigation feature.
+  I have created this project for automating Github Search feature and about page navigation feature.

 ## Project Scenarion
    Create a project with browser-based tests for the following acceptance criteria for github.com.
 You must use "Cucumber Framework".